liu044100/SmileTouchID/Example/Pods/SmileTouchID/README.md

-##### 3. Can customize the color，touch id icon and background image to fit your app style.
+##### 3. Can customize the color，Touch ID icon and background image to fit your app style.
 For example, you can customize like the below image.

 ```
 [SmileAuthenticator sharedInstance].tintColor = [UIColor purpleColor];